OpenEvalProject/evals/manuscripts/elife-64007/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/64007/elife-64007-fig6-v2.jpg)

-**Figure 6.:** PRD-6 in the circadian oscillator.The NMD complex (UPF1PRD-6, UPF2, and UPF3) targets the frq and ck-1a transcripts for degradation (upstream uORFs in frq; long 3’-UTR in ck-1a).
+**Figure 6.:** The NMD complex (UPF1PRD-6, UPF2, and UPF3) targets the frq and ck-1a transcripts for degradation (upstream uORFs in frq; long 3’-UTR in ck-1a).
 PRD-2 binds to and stabilizes ck-1a transcripts (dashed lines), which could also promote local translation and complex formation for the negative arm of the clock.
 In the absence of PRD-2, the long period phenotype is due to low CKI levels, and in the absence of NMD, the short period phenotype is due to high CKI levels.

 This work contributes another possible example to the growing literature describing conserved post-transcriptional regulation on core clock messages.
 Anti-sense transcription at the frq locus produces the qrf transcript, which is required for proper phase control and light responses of the fungal clock (Kramer et al., 2003).
 The mammalian PER2 anti-sense transcript displays nearly identical dynamics to qrf expression (Koike et al., 2012).
 Mammalian PER2 sense expression levels are further regulated by microRNA binding sites in its 3’-UTR (Yoo et al., 2017).
 In a similar manner, frq RNA is directly targeted for turnover by rhythmic exosome activity in the late day (Guo et al., 2009).
 Splicing of the frq transcript is regulated by temperature (Colot et al., 2005), mirroring thermal regulation mechanisms in the clocks of Drosophila (Majercak et al., 1999) and Arabidopsis (James et al., 2012).
 The codons composing the frq transcript are non-optimal, which improves FRQ’s co-translational folding (Zhou et al., 2013), and FRQ’s disordered protein structure is also stabilized by its binding partner FRH (Hurley et al., 2013).
 Mammalian PER2 is also largely intrinsically disordered, and indeed circadian clock proteins across species have large stretches of intrinsic disorder which are in the early stages of functional characterization (Pelham et al., 2020; Pelham et al., 2018) (reviewed in: Partch, 2020).
 These data document the complexity of post-transcriptional regulation of clock components, and this study demonstrates that even non-rhythmic clock transcripts such as CKI are under tight regulation that is essential for normal clock function.